laithalmasri991/CustomIncrementId/README.md

 ## Usage

 - After enabling and configuring the module, any new invoices or credit memos will have increment IDs prefixed with the values you configure.
-- The module ensures that all IDs are unique.
+- The module ensures that all IDs are unique and compliant with Magento 2 standards.

 ## Requirements
 - Magento 2.4.x